A suspect’s arrest in the killing of a Columbus, Ohio, couple leads to the next big question: What was the motive?

 Monique Tepe and McKee married in August 2015.
 Their divorce was finalized less than two years later — in June 2017, court records show — about a month after it was filed by Tepe, who was using her maiden name of Sabaturski at the time.

 They had no children together and court records do not indicate any major conflicts throughout the divorce proceedings.
-The Tepes’ murders came more than eight years after the divorce.
+The Tepes’ killings came more than eight years after the divorce.

+Columbus police had no reports of any incidents related to McKee and Monique Tepe before the killings, Bryant said Wednesday.

 Once the case goes to discovery and investigators seek to uncover more information about McKee, including his social media, internet searches and what he said to other people, a motive might become apparent through the evidence, Jackson said.